BH-webdev-devops/fit-frenzy-backend/README.md

 - Pagination
     - The workout data is divided into smaller, manageable pages.
 Users can request specific pages of data, reducing the load time and improving performance with limit set to 9 by default.

+- Admin role
+    - **View, Delete users**: Only users with admin role has access to view all the users and their profile.
+If required, user can all delete the user profile.

+- Community Blog
+    - In order to connect all the users together, a user can post a message and other users can reply to it.
+    All posts are visible to all the users.
+    - User can delete or update only their posts and replies.

 ## Installation